Kentucky Court Records

 What are the Typical Penalties for a DUI Conviction in Kentucky?

 After the court charges an individual with a DUI in Kentucky, the judge decides on the penalties such as fines, jail term, and driver’s license revocation.
-However, the judge’s decision also depends on the number of DUI’s the driver has had in the past, both in Kentucky and other states.
+However, the judge’s decision may also depend on the number of DUI’s the driver has had in the past, both in Kentucky and other states.
 The outlined penalties for DUI convictions include:

-- First-time DUI offenses attract four to 30 days imprisonment, $200 to $500 in fines, 48 hours to 30 days community service, license suspension, participation in substance abuse program, and installation of ignition interlock.
+- First-time DUI offenses attract possible four to 30 days imprisonment, $200 to $500 in fines, 48 hours to 30 days community service, license suspension, participation in substance abuse program, and installation of ignition interlock.

 How Long Does a DUI Stay on Your Record in Kentucky?

-A DUI offense in Kentucky will remain on the driver’s record for driver years, but if the offender drives with a commercial driver’s license (CDL), the offense will stay on the driving files for ten years.
+A DUI offense in Kentucky will remain on the driver’s record for driver years, but if the offender drives with a commercial driver’s license (CDL), the offense may stay on the driving files for up to ten years.
 The only way to remove the offense from the offender’s driving record is by expunging the record.
 Following Kentucky Revised Statute 431.078, misdemeanor traffic offense and first DUI offense are expugnable.
 Three or more DUI offenses within five years is a felony.
 To be eligible for expungement, the offender must not have had any misdemeanor or felony conviction within the past five years.
 Once the court expunges record, it will not be seen on any background check or appear in criminal history.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any government agency, these websites often make searching simpler, as they are not limited by geographic location.
+Such platforms may also feature search tools with filters for specific or multiple records.
+To use any of such sites. interested parties usually must provide some or all of the following:

 - The name of the person involved in the record, unless said person is a juvenile